The roaring twenties. A time of immense masculinity and pride for men.

-The 1920’s was a time of strong masculinity.
+The 1920s was a time of strong masculinity.
 Men were held up by merit to be successful leaders at work and at home.
-The men of 1920s didn’t shy from confrontation, nor did he allow himself to be depraved of his health from obesity.
+The man of 1920s didn’t shy from confrontation, nor did he allow himself to be depraved of his health from obesity.

-These are traits every man should adhere too.
+These are traits every man should adhere to.

 If you’re looking to make yourself a better man, father, and husband, you may just want to look to their examples for guidance.

 If you enjoyed this article, bookmark the website and check back often for new content.
 New articles every weekday.